Good restaurants attract lots of customers — but great restaurants keep them coming back.

 If you're interested in implementing large-scale restaurant loyalty programs, think about low-cost menu items that you can offer on the house for new members — for instance, free chips and salsa or unlimited breadsticks.
 Start with small perks and build out larger-scale rewards.

-Tell your customers your story
+4. Tell customers your story